holochain/peer-chat-redux/README.md

 At a minimum you will need to have the binaries for the holochain conductor installed on your system.
 See [the official installation instructions](https://developer.holochain.org/start.html).

-**Be sure to use the 0.0.8-alpha release for the CLI and Conductor.**
+**Be sure to use the 0.0.9-alpha release for the CLI and Conductor.**

 ### Running

-From the project root run the helper script
+From the project root, run the script to download the DNA/UI and then start the conductor
 ```
+npm run fetch
 npm run hc:start
 ```

 or alternatively to call the conductor directly

 ```
+npm run fetch
 holochain -c ./conductor-config.toml
 ```